aletzo/curlit/README.md

 # just cURL it

-A simple PHP cURL tool to test APIs, RESTful services etc and what-not.
+A simple PHP cURL tool to test APIs, RESTful services and what-not.

-## how to deploy
+## How to deploy

 1. git clone http://github.com/aletzo/curlit.git curlit
 2. cd curlit